sara-sabr/ITStrategy/TeamMandate/Mandate.md

 - **Lead by Example**

-⋅⋅⋅By using the approaches and technologies we champion, we will be able to better respond to, and anticipate, the challanges that will be faced.
+⋅⋅⋅By using the approaches and technologies we champion, we will be able to better respond to, and anticipate, the challenges that will be faced.

 ## Deliverables